nathanielCherian/nathaniel/blog/src/pages/posts/college.md

 To add salt to my wound, I haven't worked on any side projects the entire academic year.
 In the past I was averaging 1200 commits a year, I would be happy with just 100 this year.

-I had all these projects done in high school, but no companies wanted to talk to me until I started at Purude.
+I had all these projects done in high school, but no internships came until I started at Purude.

 Did the @purdue.edu email change that much.
 Was it worth $45,000?

 Not doing projects is my own fault, and I take full responsibility for that.
 However, with the amount of stupid work I'm being assigned in school it just feels pointless to work on my own stuff.

-I get caught in a cycle of studying for tests, taking a week break, and then jumping back at it.
+I get caught in a cycle of studying for tests, taking a week break to spend time with friends or doing something else, and then jumping back into it.

+And its not that I don't have ideas.
+My backlog is only growing.
+I just don't feel like working on fun projects.
+It feels like there is always something more important to attend to.

+### My plan moving forward
+1. Take advantage of the resources Purdue actually offers
+2. Force myself to code every week